nohamelin/xseei/README.md

 ### Install

 #### Firefox 45 to 56
-While the public releases aren't available anymore though addons.mozilla.org (AMO), the latest public build can be downloaded from the [releases page](https://github.com/nohamelin/xseei/releases).
+While the public releases aren't available anymore via addons.mozilla.org (AMO), the latest public build can be downloaded from the [releases page](https://github.com/nohamelin/xseei/releases).

 #### Firefox 57 and later